 - Build strong relationships with leaders, and increase their advocacy of homelessness and poverty.

-- Create a strong, interdepartmental plan and communication strategy to support public advocacy.
+- Create a strong, interdepartmental plan and communication strategy to support public advocacy and our mission.

 - Grow resources for affordable housing, healthcare, and employment for Project HOME, the city, state, and nation.

 - Attract and engage key stakeholders through effective external communications.

 - A roadmap for advocacy closely integrates service learning and speaker’s bureau.

 - An internal committee develops, tracks, and evaluates an annual policy agenda.